Home

 The Harold Porter National Botanical Garden, opened in 1955, is situated only 100km from Cape Town.

-The garden is the most southern Botanical Garden on the African continent and now comprises 200 ha.
-The land stretches from the top of the Kogelberg mountain range to within 10m of the sea.
+The garden is the most southern Botanical Garden on the African continent and now comprises 200 ha, stretching from the top of the Kogelberg Mountain Range to within 10m of the sea.

 10 ha have been cultivated as a garden while the remainder is managed as a natural reserve which is included the Kogelberg Biosphere Reserve.